Vehicle registration plate: Colombia

 Private black-on-yellow plates with the ABC·123 format are used in Colombia.
 The municipality of issuance is embossed at the bottom of the plate.

+Chile

 Ecuador

 Vehicle number plates in Ecuador have only one design, with the word "Ecuador" appearing in uppercase letters centred at the top of the plate and a unique letter-number combination which consists of three letters (except for motorbikes, diplomatic vehicles and vehicles owned by international organisations) followed by three or more numerical digits.
 Formats in use are ABC-123 (old format) and ABC-1234 (new format).

 The first letter in the letter-number combination indicates the province of issue.
 The second letter might be sequential or a "key letter" identifying the type of registration plate; the following letters and numbers are assigned in sequential order to the date the vehicle has been registered.

 Greenland

 Greenlandic vehicle registration plates normally have two letters and five digits.
 The combination is simply a serial and has no connection with a geographic location, but the digits have a number series based on vehicle type.